Books are a great way to exercise our brains.

 Why did the author write such a boring book?
 It’d be better if he didn’t do it like this…

-As you are already bored with the book, your mind is wandering off the book.
+As you are already bored with the book, your mind wanders off the book.

 So my suggestion is: